leftistsgorilla/Website-Code/moons-haunted.md

 ### Special abilities

-Choose seven special abilities for you playbook.
+Choose seven special abilities for your playbook.
 Here are several examples.

 ### Battleborn